(415) 474-3130 Info@ElectricTourCompany.com

 5. The park’s buffalo herd, which roamed the park until the early 20th century, was once the largest herd of American bison in captivity.

-6. The park’s Stow Lake was created by damming a natural spring in the late 19th century.
+6. The park’s Blue Heron Lake (Stow Lake) was created by damming a natural spring in the late 19th century.

 7. The park’s Dutch Windmill, built in 1902, was originally used to pump water for irrigation.